 Gastroenteritis

-- The rate of gastroenteritis presentations to sentinel GPs in the past week was lower than the previous 5-year average. - Notifications for rotavirus and detections of norovirus at PathWest were stable in the past week.
+- The rate of gastroenteritis presentations to sentinel GPs increased above the previous 5year average in the past week. - Rotavirus notifications to the Department of Health and norovirus detections at PathWest increased in the past week.

 Other vaccine-preventable diseases